modyo/modyo-docs/docs/en/platform/core/api.md

 }
 ```

-This JSON response corresponds to a list (or collection) of email campaigns (`campaigns`) and attributes
-of each object in the collection contain information relevant to the resource consulted, in our example the
-campaign name (`name`), the last date it was sent (` last_sent`) or if this campaign was
+This JSON response corresponds to a list (or collection) of email campaigns (`campaigns`) and the attributes of each object has relevant information related to that object.
+In our example you can see the campaign name (`name`), the last date it was sent (` last_sent`) and whether this campaign was targeted or not (`targets_enabled`).

-targeted or not (`targets_enabled`).
-Apart from the collection, we see an object called `meta`, which contains
-information about the pagination of this resource.
+Apart from the list, you can also see an object called `meta` which contains information about the pagination of this resource.

-Continuing with the exercise, we can use the data obtained in the previous consultation to obtain more information, for example, about the times that a particular campaign was executed (Campaign Deliveries),
-in this case with the ID of a particular campaign.
-For this, we revisit our "catalog"
-of services, and we find the following _endpoint_:
+Continuing with the exercise, we can use the data obtained in the previous consultation to obtain more information.
+For example, we might be interested in the number of times that a particular campaign was executed (Campaign Deliveries) by using the ID of that particular campaign.
+To do this, you can go back to the "catalog" of services where you will find the following _endpoint_:

 ``` http request
 GET/messaging/campaigns/{campaign_id}/deliveries Campaign deliveries list
 ```

-In this way, we can perform a _request_ to see the specific information of the _campaign deliveries_ of the
-campaign called "Test campaign 01", passing in the `campaign_id` parameter the campaign ID
+This way, you could perform a _request_ to see the _campaign deliveries_ information of a campaign called "Test campaign 01" by passing in the `campaign_id` parameter corresponding to the campaign ID (which in this case is `15`):
-corresponding, in this case, the `15`:

 ``` shell script
 curl -X GET https://modyodev.modyo.me:3000/api/admin/messaging/campaigns/15/deliveries -H 'Authorization: Bearer 8c280cc01fc13361aabb1183bb41b4b82faab23e990148c91406bbf5e452ab56'